-- 4.16 Brook lamprey, Atlantic salmon and bullhead are qualifying features of the River Itchen SAC.
-Atlantic salmon are also a feature of the River Meon pSAC. - 4.17 Brook lamprey and bullhead are not migratory species and therefore rely entirely on habitats within the River Itchen.
-As the whole of the River Itchen in Winchester is designated SAC, there are no areas of habitat outside of the SAC boundary that crayfish would need to rely on; therefore effects on FLL within the Plan area do not need to be considered in relation to brook lamprey or bullhead.

-4.18 Atlantic salmon spawn, and live as juveniles, in rivers such as the Itchen and Meon and then migrate to sea.
-The River Itchen SAC therefore has functional links to Southampton water and beyond, but all of the supporting habitat within the Plan area is within the SAC.
-The same is likely to be true of the River Meon pSAC.
+- 4.15 Brook lamprey, Atlantic salmon and bullhead are qualifying features of the River Itchen SAC. - 4.16 Brook lamprey and bullhead are not migratory species and therefore rely entirely on habitats within the River Itchen.
+As the whole of the River Itchen in Winchester is designated SAC, there are no areas of habitat outside of the SAC boundary that crayfish would need to rely on; therefore effects on FLL within the Plan area do not need to be considered in relation to brook lamprey or bullhead. - 4.17 Atlantic salmon spawn, and live as juveniles, in rivers such as the Itchen and Meon and then migrate to sea.
+The River Itchen SAC therefore has functional links to Southampton Water and beyond, but all of the supporting habitat within the Plan area is within the SAC.
 Therefore, effects on FLL within the Plan area do not need to be considered in relation to Atlantic salmon.